anoma/taiga/book/src/exec.md

 |green intent token|[1]+ [-1]|-|0|

 **Step 5**:
-The final transaction containing the spent and output notes from partial transactions is created.
-All proofs are attached.
+The final transaction containing the spent and output notes from partial transactions is created with all proofs attached.

-### Complex intentVP
+### 2. Complex intentVP

-Let's consider a situation where one of the parties has a more complex VP.
+Let's consider the situation where one of the parties has a complex VP (compared to the VPs above).
 Here Alice has two notes: [1] of token A and [2] of token B and wants to get a blue dolphin NFT in  exchange for one of them and get the other one back.
 Bob has a simple intentVP as in the example above.

 ![img.png](img/exec_complex_vp.png)

-**Step 1-2**: Alice and Bob define their intents and create their intentVPs.
-They create their initial partial transactions.
-Alice spends both of the notes she is ready to give away, expecting to receive one of them back (and the other one goes to the former blue dolphin NFT owner).
+**Step 1-2**: Alice and Bob create their intentVPs and initial partial transactions.
+Alice spends both of the notes she is ready to give away, expecting to receive one of them back (the other one will go to the counterparty).

-**Step 3**: A solver sees Alice's and Bob's partial transactions and matches them together, creating new partial transactions.
+**Step 3**: A solver sees Alice's and Bob's partial transactions and matches them together.
 Alice receives the blue dolphin NFT and one of her notes ([1] of A) back, her intentVP is satisfied and the [-1] note of Alice's intent token is released.
 Bob get's [2]B note from Alice, his intentVP is satisfied, [-1] intent token note is released.
 All total per-token balances are equal to 0, and the final transaction can be created.

-**Step 4**: The final transaction is created from the spent and output notes from the partial transactions.
-All proofs are attached.
+**Step 4**: The final transaction is created using the spent and output notes from the partial transactions.

-### One way to represent arbitrary states
+### 3. One way to represent arbitrary states

-For arbitrary application, notes store the state of the application.
-When the application needs to change its state, it (anyone who has the authority) can spend the old state and produce a new state.
+For an arbitrary application, notes store the state of the application.
+When the application needs to change its state, it (i.e. any party that has the authority) can spend the old state and produce a new state.
 If the state change is possible within one partial transaction, such a note has a value 0 and doesn't affect the total balance.
 ![img.png](img/exec_arbitrary_state_update.png)